noodlewerk/NWPusher/README.md

 Some tips on what to look out for:

 - A device token is unique to both the device, the developer's certificate, and to whether the app was built with a production or development (sandbox) certificate.
 Therefore make sure that the push certificate matches the app's provisioning profile exactly.
 This doesn't mean the tokens are always different; device tokens can be the same for different bundle identifiers.

-- When an incorrect device token is used, Apple will close the connection without notifying the client.
-Unfortunately the client will be unaware of this until the next notification is sent.
-This can lead to confusing behavior where you might put the blame on the wrong device token.
-It's therefore important to only use device tokens that are guaranteed to come from within the app, using `application:didRegisterForRemoteNotificationsWithDeviceToken:`.
-Pusher does *not* automatically reconnect in such cases.

 - There are two channels through which Apple responds to sent notifications: the notification connection and the feedback connection.
 Both operate asynchronously, so for example after the second push has been sent, we might get a response to the first push, saying it has an invalid payload.
 Use a new identifier for every notification so these responses can be linked to the right notification.